KonstantinBork/cryptocurrencies-homework/assignment3/assignment3.md

 8. In the dropdown click "createItem" and set values accordingly (e.g. "aaa", false, 1, "bbb"), click transact.
 Item has now been created and is not sellable
 9. Check if everything went smooth by calling "infoItem"-function, debug info should show the item and return its properties
-10. click "makeItemSellable" and set values accordingly (e.g. "aaa", 5), item is now buyable for others for 5 WEI!
-NOT ETH!
+10. Click "makeItemSellable" and set values accordingly (e.g. "aaa", 5), item is now buyable for others for 5 WEI, not ETH!
-11. select different account and click "buyItem", now buy the item for 5 WEI.
+11. Select a different account and click "buyItem", now buy the item for 5 WEI.
 Everything should work smoothly.
 12. Test other functions and play around with it, everything works as intended

 #### ownership.sol